Chapter 9 · Week 11

 Toggle between Physical terrain and Political boundaries.
 Notice how Japan is an archipelago (chain of islands) situated directly on a tectonic plate boundary.

-⛰️ Physical Geography: Rivers and Rings
+Physical Geography: Rivers, Rings, and Extremes

 Three Gorges Dam aerial view